-The Genoa Aquarium
+The Genova Aquarium

 The Galata Museum of the Sea

-There’s a reliquary containing some of the ashes of Christopher Columbus, and a full scale replica of a seventeenth century galleon.
+There’s a reliquary containing some of the ashes of Christopher Columbus, and a full scale replica of a 17th century galleon.

-After signing a release and checking my bags into a locker, I put on the supplied hair net and hardhat, and board a reproduction of the N. Sauro, Italy’s largest submarine.
+After signing a release and checking my bags into a locker, I put on the hair net and hardhat I was handed, and board a reproduction of the N. Sauro, Italy’s largest submarine.
 I missed the pre-show which would have taught me how to use the periscope and hydrophone.

 I did not have time to see more than half of this Maritime complex.
 But I’m happy to be adding “has been on a submarine” to my list of life experiences.

 Dinner tonight is ice cream, which I take back to the Ducale.
 I take off my shoes to find that one of my blisters has a blister, which I didn’t think that was physically possible.
 I end the night with a bath, and packing for an early departure tomorrow to La Spezia.

 - I have also boarded additional photos on Pinterest.